 If joint applicants are selected as semi-finalists after their first interview, FurtherJustice will work with applicants to assess and determine how funds will be distributed between and amongst the various organizations if selected as a grantee.

-FurtherJustice will provide $150,000 in support for each of the first two years of the grant, for a total of $300,000.
+FurtherJustice provides $150,000 in support for each of the first two years of the grant, for a total of $300,000.
 FurtherJustice may additionally provide $75,000 as a matching grant in the third year.

 After grantees are selected, FurtherJustice will work with grantees to determine the best payment schedule.
 Generally, however, funds will be disbursed four times during the two-year grant cycle.